getodk/docs/collect-install.rst

 Install Manually
 -------------------

+The Google Play store always has the latest stable release.

-You can also download from the web and install manually.
+If you need a different version of Collect, you can download from the web and install manually.

 1. From your device's :guilabel:`Settings`, choose :menuselection:`Security`.